Yeeldx/yeeldbox-devdocs/docs/getting-started/products/ycrv/overview.md

 New yCRV can be minted in two ways:

-- Lock CRV to Yearn's veCRV position (permanent 1-way lock).
+- Lock CRV to Yeeldx's veCRV position (permanent 1-way lock).

 _or_